Kreidl/jenkinstest/README.md

 # jenkinstesting
-A repo for testing jenkins
+A repo for testing jenkins with automatic branching and auditing